The development and revision of academic plans is a significant and time-consuming process.

-There are six opportunities per year for program review and approval by the Board of Regents.
-Dates for the 2020-2021 meetings of the Board of Regents and corresponding Provost Office deadlines are listed below.
-The public review period occurs following Provost review and prior to the Board of Regents meeting.
-A detailed timeline of the process is also available here: Program Review and Approval Timeline
+Dates for the 2023-2024 meetings of the Board of Regents and corresponding Provost's Office deadlines are listed below.
+The public review period occurs following Provost review and prior to the Board of Regents (BoR) meeting.

 Frequently Asked Questions

-What is the difference between a proposal and PCAS?
+What is the difference between a proposal and Coursedog?

-- Various components of proposals are entered into the Program and Curricular Approval System, or PCAS, the online tool for tracking academic programs at the institutional level.
-PCAS serves as the official university record and ensures that all program requirements are clearly articulated.
-Content from PCAS is published in the catalogs used by students and advisors.
+- Various components of proposals are entered into Coursedog, the Curriculum & Catalog cloud-based solution that supports the University’s multi-institutional model.
+Coursedog serves as the official university record and ensures that all program requirements are clearly articulated.
+Content from Coursedog is published in the catalogs used by students and advisors.

-What are you looking for when you review proposals and PCAS entries?
+What are you looking for when you review proposals and Coursedog entries?

 There are various points of emphasis at each stage in the process.
 For example: